QMULAmplitudes/SpinningWaveformPublicData/README.md

 ```
 Then you can generate the numerical data for use.
 Enjoy!

-## Waveform data with Taylor expansion on the spin parameter "a"
+## Waveform data for small spin in Taylor expansion
 The file for waveform data with exact result is in "resAllFinalq2NewSeries.txt" and "resAllFinalq2NewSeries.txt".
 Here we only put out the expanded result upto $a^4$ order.
 If you need the result for higher spin orders, please contact the authors.

 "resAllFinalq1NewSeries.txt" is for the $q_1^2$ channel.